Online Threats

 Keep your kids safe

 Many cases we see of making an online threat to kill involve juvenile defendants.
-Frequently kids and teenagers do not realize the consequences of their actions and can recklessly send things over the internet which they think is just a funny joke.
-Many times, these jokes take place while the juvenile is communicating with online friends while playing video games or on social media platforms such as snapchat and twitter.
+Frequently, kids and teenagers do not realize the consequences of their actions and can recklessly send things over the internet that they think are just funny jokes.
+Many times, these jokes take place while the juvenile is communicating with online friends while playing video games or on social media platforms such as Snapchat and Twitter.

-It is important to educate your children, no matter how funny they may feel it is, serious legal action including possible jail time can result from their statements made online.
+It is important to educate your children that no matter how funny they may feel it is, serious legal action, including possible jail time, can result from their statements made online.
 Recently, as we have seen a rise in the number of tragic school shootings, we have also seen an increase in the number of juvenile online threats charges being pursued by the prosecutor’s office.
-This legitimate attempt to keep our schools safe, unfortunately results in several juveniles who were never considering hurting anyone to have the burden of dealing with felony charges.
+This legitimate attempt to keep our schools safe, unfortunately, resulted in several juveniles who were never considering hurting anyone having the burden of dealing with felony charges.

 If your child has been charged with making online threats to kill or do bodily harm, contact us now for expert legal advice and representation.
 We offer free consultations to all potential clients.